Fridah-Alwanga/instagram7/README.md

 If you have any question or contributions, please email me at [fridahalwanga6@gmail.com]

 ## License
-MIT © @ Fridah Alwanga
+MIT © @ Fridah Alwanga Akala